rpatters1/finalehacks/README.md

 ## Debugging With Visual Studio Code

+NOTE: It is recommended to remove the release version of the plugin from Finale's plugin directory while debugging.

 1. Install the following extensions:
    - C/C++ (from Microsoft)
    - C/C++ Extension Pack (from Microsoft)